British teenager on rape trial gets jail term suspended in Cyprus - The Media Times

 Twelve Israeli youths arrested for questioning were quickly released after the woman renewed her charge.
 They were not required to give any evidence in the woman’s trial.

-Cypriot newspapers have reported that the authorities were ready to grant a presidential pardon.
-A senior government source told Reuters it was premature and would depend on judicial sentencing, but that President Nicos Anastasiades was following the case closely.
+Cypriot newspapers have reported that President Nicos Anastasiades could pardon the woman, though a senior government source told Reuters it was premature.

-Lawyers for the woman say they will go ahead with an appeal despite a pardon not to extend her criminal record.
-(Reporting by Michele Kambas; Editing by Catherine Evans)
+Lawyers for the woman say they will go ahead with an appeal because a pardon will not extend her criminal record.
+(Additional reporting by Michael Holden in London; Editing by Catherine Evans)